 You’ve heard of physical therapy.
 Maybe you’ve even known someone who saw a physical therapist for a while.
 But have you ever thought about what it actually does?

-But while the basic definition is simple, physical therapy has a ton of benefits and many different capabilities.
+But while the basic definition is simple, it has a ton of benefits and many different capabilities.
 Let’s take a deeper dive into the topic.

 Anyone may require or benefit from a physical therapist’s care at some point.
 This type of therapy is used to help patients for a variety of reasons, including recovery after a serious illness, physical impairment of some sort, a medical condition that causes limitations with mobility or function, and even sports injuries.

-Many times, physical therapists offer specialty care for a subset of patients, such as the elderly, pediatric patients or athletes.
-This offers patients highly individualized care and knowledge into their specific needs.
+Many times, therapists offer specialty care for a subset of patients, such as the elderly, pediatric patients, or athletes.
+This offers patients highly individualized care and knowledge of their specific needs.